 In general, an overlay zone is a mapped district placed over the standard, underlying zone that modifies the uses or development requirements of the zone.
 An overlay zone imposes requirements or restrictions in addition to, or in place of, those of the underlying zoning classification.
-In theory, an overlay zone can be either more restrictive or less restrictive than the standards and requirements of the underlying zoning classification.
+An overlay zone can be either more restrictive or less restrictive than the standards and requirements of the underlying zoning classification.

 Overlay zones are appropriate where there is a special public policy interest that cannot be met by either the standards of the underlying zone or by rezoning to a different zone.
-The intent of an overlay zone is to provide requirements and standards that are necessary to achieve the planning goals and objectives for development or redevelopment of an area.
 Overlay zones are created in areas of critical public interest and provide uniform, comprehensive development regulations for an area.
 An overlay zone can only be applied when it has been recommended by a Master Plan and must be implemented by a Sectional Map Amendment.

 The CR family of zones provides significant flexibility to tailor zoning to specific planning goals.
 This Sector Plan relies as much as possible on this flexibility and other related existing tools to implement its vision.
-However, certain of the planning goals for Downtown Bethesda require modifications to the existing zoning.
+However, certain planning goals for Downtown Bethesda require modifications to the existing zoning.